microsoft/verona/docs/opsem.md

 * Behaviors and cowns.
 * Embedded object fields?
 * Arrays?
 Or model them as objects?
-* Stack references?
-The container is a frame instead of an object.
 * GC or RC cycle detection.
 * Non-local returns.